Anureng/smoke-words/README.md

 # smoke-words
-when you hover the words the words will erase automatically
+when you hover the words the words will erase automatically.
+This is only for pc